sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 This is in opposition to deciding what's next for each team or area, leading to inflexibility in work allocation.

+## Direct Responsible Individuals for initiatives

+Each initiative should have a Direct Responsible Individual (DRI), who's in charge of coordinating the work, escalating risks and issues, and outline dependencies.
+The DRI is not responsible for the outcomes, and it's not the ultimate decision-maker.

+When decisions are of medium importance, the DRI might make a call, but anybody can decide to escalate to senior management.

+Being a DRI is not a job, and it's always a temporary engagement.
+The rule is that if you just finished an initiative you were DRI for, you're not going to be DRI in the next initiative you work on.
+A DRI is nominated autonomously by the team that commits to an initiative.

 ## Tribes as smaller companies

 A company should behave as a whole until it reaches the critical number of 50 developers (roughly 10 teams).
 At that moment, the company should adopt Tribes to coordinate the work better.